bhermanmit/ans_cd/source/authors/podium_auth_105.rst

 Passons, Branden - Podiums
 --------------------------

-* :download:`Branden Passons, United States Military Academy.
+* `Branden Passons, United States Military Academy.
 One in Eight: A Study on Computer-aided Detection as a Viable Means for Mass Mammography Screenings.
-Biology & Medicine <../docs/255.pdf>`
+Biology & Medicine <../_static/docs/255.pdf>`_
-* :download:`Branden Passons, United States Military Academy.
+* `Branden Passons, United States Military Academy.
 Compact Production of Novel X-rays as a New Modality for Imaging Soft Tissue.
-Accelerator Applications <../docs/286.pdf>`
+Accelerator Applications <../_static/docs/286.pdf>`_